Skip to content

 }

-// Includes feature flags that are used for generation of feature factories, sourced storage and option factory.
+// Includes feature flags that are used for generation of feature factories and option factory.

 dependency(project(":some-project"))